webmastak/gnome-shell-extensions-mediaplayer/README.md

 ### Manual installation

-Git branches `master` and `devel` work with the current stable release of GNOME Shell (currently 3.4).
+Git branches `master` and `devel` work with GNOME Shell 3.4 and 3.6.
 For older GNOME versions (3.0 and 3.2), separate branches `gnome-shell-3.0` and `gnome-shell-3.2` exist, but they won't have most of the new features.

 Prerequisites: automake, gnome-common, gettext, glib2 devel files